What Are Dietary Advanced Glycation End Products (AGEs)

 Dietary Advanced Glycation End Products (AGEs): What They Are and How to Reduce Them

 Scientific-sounding buzzwords can make nutritional information seem daunting, but that’s why we are here: to help break down the complicated to make it digestible.
-Today’s guide is all about dietary advanced glycation end products (AGEs).
-We are going to cover what they are, their impact on health, and how to avoid them in the diet if you choose to.
+Today’s guide focuses on dietary advanced glycation end products (AGEs).
+We will cover what they are, their impact on health, and how to avoid them in your diet if you choose.

 Understanding Dietary AGEs: What They Are and How They Form

-AGEs form through a process called glycation, which occurs when protein or fat combines with sugar in the bloodstream.
-These are harmful to our bodies, so our bodies have natural elimination processes to get rid of AGEs, which involve antioxidants or enzymatic reactions.
-However, when the build-up of AGEs becomes too great, our body can’t keep up with eliminating them.
+AGEs form through a process called glycation, which occurs when proteins or fats combine with sugars in the bloodstream.
+AGEs are harmful to the body and are eliminated through natural processes involving antioxidants and enzymatic reactions.
+However, when the buildup of AGEs becomes excessive, the body can’t keep up with eliminating them.

-Unfortunately, AGEs are also formed in foods when they are exposed to high-heat cooking methods such as grilling, roasting, frying, and searing.
+Unfortunately, AGEs are also formed in foods during high-heat cooking methods such as grilling, roasting, frying, and searing.
 These are called dietary AGEs (dAGEs) and are the most significant source of AGEs. dAGEs are more likely to be found in animal-derived foods that are high in fat and protein, whereas carbohydrate-rich foods and milks are relatively low in dAGEs.

 The Health Impact of Dietary AGEs